Markets Drop in Asia on Rising China-US Tensions Over Virus

 Bleak trade and manufacturing data are also discouraging investors on the lookout for upbeat news on steps to stop the pandemic and prevent a resurgence in cases in places that are beginning to reopen after shutdowns.

-Futures for the S&P 500 and Dow industrials fell 0.6%.
+The futures for the S&P 500 lost 0.6% while the contract for the Dow industrials lost 0.7%.
 The yield on the 10-year Treasury held steady at 0.61%, well below its 1.90% level at the start of the year.

 A 4-page Department of Homeland Security intelligence report dated May 1 and obtained by The Associated Press contends that Chinese leaders “intentionally concealed the severity” of the pandemic from the world in early January.